DavieObi/50-Startups-Profit-Analysis-and-Predictive-Modelling/README.md

 # Startups Profit Analysis and Predictive Modelling

-An analysis and a Machine Learning-based web application that predicts startup profitability based on R&D, Administration, and Marketing spend in different states using a trained model deployed with Streamlit.
+An analysis and a Machine Learning model that predicts startup profitability based on R&D, Administration, and Marketing spend in different states using a trained model.

 ---